 Wildlife camera setup and settings

-As a good starting point I find it easiest to shoot in Shutter priority mode.
-In this mode you can fully control the shutter speed and the leave the camera to work out the best aperture and ISO speed setting.
-Although your camera is working out these settings you do need to be aware of what your aperture and ISO speed settings are reading.
+As a good starting point, I find it easiest to shoot in Shutter priority mode.
+In this mode you can fully control the shutter speed and leave the camera to work out the best aperture and ISO speed setting.
+Although your camera calculates these settings, you need to be aware of what your aperture and ISO speed settings are reading.

 • Put your camera into Shutter priority (S or Tv)